-The Bodhisatta was once an elephant, mighty and wise, living deep in the Himalayas.
-A giant golden crab, as large as a threshing floor, lived in a mountain lake and it ate elephants who entered it.
+The Bodhisatta was once an elephant.
+He was mighty and wise and lived deep in the Himalayas.
+A giant golden crab, as large as a threshing floor, lived in a mountain lake and ate elephants who entered it.
 One time the Bodhisatta resolved to catch the deadly crab and he led all the elephants of his herd into the lake.
 The crab only caught elephants as they left the water, so the Bodhisatta had all the others walk out before him.
 Then when the Bodhisatta started to leave, the crab grabbed his leg with his claw.

-His giant claws had broken off in the lake and later, when there was a flood, they floated out into the Ganges River where some people found them and made them into the mystical Anaka and Alambara drums, the later taken and used by Indra, king of the gods.
+When he died, the golden crab’s giant claws broke off and sank into the lake.
+Later, when there was a flood, they floated out into the Ganges River where some people found them and made them into the mystical Anaka and Alambara drums, the later taken and used by Indra, king of the gods.

 In the Lifetime of the Buddha

-Back home they went to pay respect to the Buddha and told him this story, the husband saying he owed his life to her.
+Back home, they went to pay respect to the Buddha and told him what had happened; the husband saying he owed his life to her.
 The Buddha told them this story so they knew she had once saved his life too.